 Feel secure in yourself no matter what happens.

-There are a lot of little things you can do like filtering the media you consume, learning self-defense and wilderness survival skills, getting a second passport, and spending the majority of your time in safe areas.
+There are a lot of little things you can do to feel more safe and secure like filtering the media you consume, learning self-defense and wilderness survival skills, getting a second passport, and spending the majority of your time in safe areas.